SameeraGrandhi/mlflow-on-k8s/README.md

 Install Minikube to work with Kubernetes on a local environment for purpose.
 Check the [wiki](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/wikis/Install-MiniKube-with-Kvm2-Driver) to Install MiniKube with Kvm2 Driver

-Install Microk8s to work with Kubernetes on a Multi node cluster for purpose.
+Install Microk8s to work with Kubernetes on a Multi node cluster purpose.
 Check the [wiki](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/wikis/Install-microk8s(Mlulti-Node-cluster)) to Install microk8s

 #### 2. Clone the repo